nordeck/jitsi-templates/README.md

 # jitsi-templates

-This repo contains template files for `Jitsi` installers.
+This repo contains template files for `jitsi-installers`.
 This repo should be publicly accessible.